Sankar-mannem/customer-purchase-behavior-electronic-sales/README.md

 ---

+## Project Impact

+This analysis transformed 20,000 raw transaction records into actionable business insights that can support customer retention, marketing optimization, inventory planning, and revenue growth.

+The project identified:

+- High-value customer segments responsible for the largest share of revenue.
+- Product categories driving customer demand and satisfaction.
+- Opportunities to improve loyalty program effectiveness.
+- Key factors influencing customer spending behaviour.
+- Strategic actions that can support long-term business growth.

+By leveraging data analytics techniques, the project demonstrates how transactional data can be converted into meaningful business intelligence for decision-making.

+---

 # Business Problem

 Modern retail businesses generate large volumes of transactional data every day.
 However, without proper analysis, organizations struggle to extract meaningful insights that can support business growth.